 And I’m going to make a disclaimer here, this isn’t anything new.

 Over two-thousand years ago there was a group of people that also believed in the importance of finding deep questions to ask.

 The unexamined life is not worth living – Socrates

-Questions to Think About, Let’s Talk
+Deep Questions to Ask, Let’s Talk

 Wouldn’t life be boring without good questions?

 Questions are the way we find our passions and how we connect with people.